joshpoll/joshpoll.github.io/_posts/2023-03-11-external-reprs-llms.md

 sections (called "squares") each capable of bearing a "symbol".
 > ... -->

-This is the key takeaway: Humans are not Turing Machines.
+**This is the key takeaway:** Humans are not Turing Machines.
 Humans paired with pencil and paper are.
-{: .notice--primary}
+{: .notice--info}

 Here's what Turing has to say about his original formalism [[Turing 1936]](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf).
 He is attempting to formalize the process by which human computers calculate numbers.